 - 1. The Dean of the Undergraduate Program will access the electronic report from the selected company. - 2.
 Students who have a non-negative result from a Criminal Background Check will be notified immediately by telephone by the Dean and by registered mail of the positive check. - 3.
-The Dean will meet with the student to verify if the "hit" was in error or true. - 4.
+The Dean will meet with the student to verify if the result was in error or true. - 4.
 If a student believes the conviction is erroneous, he/she may request a fingerprint-based check.
 The cost of the fingerprint check is the responsibility of the student.
 If the fingerprint-based check reveals no criminal conviction, the student will remain enrolled in courses at the College. - 5.
 Students will be required to submit all public documents related to the crime including records of probation and disposition. - 6.
-The Dean will notify the chair of the Admission & Progression Committee, or the Graduate Committee for graduate students, if the student was convicted of a disqualifying offense and the case needs to be reviewed by the Admission & Progression Committee or Graduate Committee. - 7.
-The Admission & Progression Committee or Graduate Committee will meet within 2 weeks of the notification of the positive "hit" to investigate and evaluate the "hit."
-The College will use IDFPR's standards in determining the decisions on a case by case basis. - 8.
-The Dean will discuss the "hit" with the appropriate person at the clinical agencies.
+The College will use IDFPR's standards in determining the decisions on a case by case basis and communicate with the student individually. - 8.
+The Dean will discuss the result with the appropriate person at the clinical agencies.
 If a clinical agency denies a student placement in their facility, the student will be unable to complete the required clinical component of the course.
 This will prohibit the student from progressing and completing the program successfully.
-Thus, the student will be dismissed from the program. - 9.
-The criminal background check results will be kept confidential.
-All criminal background check reports and information related to the investigation of a non-negative "hit" will be kept in a secure file in the office of the Dean separate from the student's admission/academic file.
-Reviewed by A&P 11/16/12, 5/01/15, 2/24/2017 College Senate Rev. 5/21/2015, 5/25/2017, 5/23/2019
+Thus, the student will be dismissed from the program.

+9. The criminal background check results will be kept confidential.
+All criminal background check reports and information related to the investigation of a non-negative result will be kept in a secure file in the office of the Dean separate from the student's admission/academic file.
+Reviewed by A&P 11/16/12, 5/01/15, 2/24/2017, 9/6/2019 College Senate Rev. 5/21/2015, 5/25/2017, 5/23/2019, 5/21/2020